sonata-nfv/sonata-nfv.github.io/sp.md

 <p align="center"><img src="images/primary-project-s.png" width="50%" /></p>

 After the configuration in the Openstack, you can run the script with the command: `bash vim_script.sh`

+4. Network service descriptor on-boarded to the Service Platform:

+   Check if the Package is available in the service plaform.
+It can be done with the command: `curl http://<service_platform_ip>/api/v3/packages`.
+If the Network Service is not avaible then you can on-board using this command:

+   `curl -X POST http://<service_platform_ip>/api/v3/packages -F "package=@./eu.5gtango.ns-squid-haproxy.0.1.tgo" -H 'content-type:multipart/form-data`.

+   The package used in this guide is availabe in [here](files/eu.5gtango.ns-squid-haproxy.0.1.tgo)

 ## Instantiating and terminating a Network Service